GilchristTech/gilchrist.tech/src/posts/2024/visual-keystone/index.md

 As for color, I'm breaking away from the inspiration I find in O'Reilly and Manning covers.
 A design choice which works well for them is pairing a bold, solid color with their illustrations.
-Solid band of this color will feature prominently on the background of the book.
+Solid bands of this color will feature prominently on the background of the book.
 If illustration is the primary trait of their designs, pairing them with a vivid, solid color is the secondary.
 Most of their illustrations will be in front of a